Rezaalisina/346_project1/README.md

 # 346_project
-first I wrote Linkedlist library for given interface with the several method. wrote Hw1 generic class for implementing on LinkedList containing  several method.
-Then Hw1Test for the LinkedList. for each method couple test.``
+First I wrote Linkedlist class for given interface with the several method.
+I wrote the Hw1 generic class for implementing on LinkedList interface containing  several method.
+Then I wrote Hw1Test for the LinkedList.
+I made unit tetst for each method in the Hw1 class.